 Halloween contains many genre references to other films.
 The Thing from Another World (1951), which John Carpenter would later remake as The Thing (1982), appears on a tv at one point.
 Donald Pleasence’s psychiatrist is named Sam Loomis – also the name of the character of Marion Crane’s boyfriend in Psycho (1960).
 There are also echoes of Psycho created in the casting of Jamie Lee Curtis, who is the daughter of Janet Leigh (and Tony Curtis).
 Janet Leigh of course played Marion Crane, the original slasher movie victim in Psycho‘s infamous shower scene.

 There were several sequels:– Halloween II (1981), Halloween 4: The Return of Michael Myers (1988), Halloween 5 (1989), Halloween: The Curse of Michael Myers (1995), Halloween H20: Twenty Years Later (1998) and Halloween: Resurrection (2002).
 Numerically, Halloween III: Season of the Witch (1982) is part of the series and is produced by John Carpenter but is otherwise an unrelated film about Druidic sorcery and killer androids.
 It was an entry where Carpenter was trying to take the series in the interesting direction of using the Halloween name as a generic title for a series of horror films.
 However, this failed, Carpenter sold out interest in the series and subsequent entries returned to the formulaic exploits of Michael Myers.
 None of the sequels come anywhere near generating the eerie suspense that Halloween does and merely offer up more blood and novelty killing set-pieces, which is why this remains a classic and they are just hackwork.
 Amid the fad for remakes of 1970s/80s horror films during the 2000s, John Carpenter’s films have drawn much attention and Rob Zombie conducted a remake with Halloween (2007) and followed it with a sequel Halloween II (2009).
-Halloween (2018) was a further sequel to the original from Blumhouse, featuring a return performance from Jamie Lee Curtis.
+Halloween (2018) was a further sequel to the original from Blumhouse, featuring a return performance from Jamie Lee Curtis, and is to be followed by the upcoming Halloween (2020).

 John Carpenter’s other genre films are:– Dark Star (1974); the urban siege film Assault on Precinct 13 (1976); the stalker psycho-thriller Someone’s Watching Me (tv movie, 1978); the ghost story The Fog (1980); the sf action film Escape from New York (1981); the remake of The Thing (1982); the Stephen King killer car adaptation Christine (1983); the alien visitor effort Starman (1984); the Hong Kong-styled martial arts fantasy Big Trouble in Little China (1986); Prince of Darkness (1987), an interesting conceptual blend of quantum physics and religion; the alien takeover film They Live (1988); Memoirs of an Invisible Man (1992); the horror anthology Body Bags (tv movie, 1993), which Carpenter also hosted; the H.P.
 Lovecraft homage In the Mouth of Madness (1995); the remake of Village of the Damned (1995); Escape from L.A.
 (1996); the vampire hunter film Vampires (1998); the sf film Ghosts of Mars (2001); and the haunted asylum film The Ward (2010).
 Carpenter has also written the screenplays for the psychic thriller Eyes of Laura Mars (1978), Halloween II (1981), the hi-tech thriller Black Moon Rising (1985) and the killer snake tv movie Silent Predators (1999), as well as produced Halloween II, Halloween III: Season of the Witch (1982), the time-travel film The Philadelphia Experiment (1984), Vampires: Los Muertos (2002), the remake of The Fog (2005) and the reboot of Halloween (2018).